 - Ceramic: You might also look at ceramic cookware, like Ceramcor or Le Creuset.

 - Baking Sheet Alternatives: Cookie sheets (preferably stainless steel rather than aluminum or non-stick) can be greased well rather than using a silicone mat.
 Note that parchment paper is coated with a thin layer of–you guessed it–SILICONE!
-So if you are trying to avoid silicone, use wax paper instead.
+So if you are trying to avoid silicone, use wax paper instead, but only if you aren't cooking at a high temperature.
+Even at 350 degrees, you might have a mess on your hands if you use wax paper.
+See blog footnote for more information about this.

 - Popsicle Alternatives: Popsicles (like these Sugar-free Fudgesicles or Key Lime Popsicles) can be made in metal molds if you want to skip silicone.